aspose-words/Aspose.Words-API-References/english/net/aspose.words.replacing/findreplaceoptions/smartparagraphbreakreplacement/_index.md

 ---
 title: FindReplaceOptions.SmartParagraphBreakReplacement
 second_title: Aspose.Words for .NET API Reference
 description: FindReplaceOptions property.
-Gets or sets a boolean value indicating either it is allowed to replace paragraph break when there is no next sibling paragraph in C#
+Gets or sets a boolean value indicating either it is allowed to replace paragraph break when there is no next sibling paragraph in C#.
 type: docs
 weight: 150
 url: /net/aspose.words.replacing/findreplaceoptions/smartparagraphbreakreplacement/